bastihilger/nova-tiptap/Readme.md

 ### Edit HTML

 the `'edit_html'` option will enable the ability to toggle to the tiptap editor to a textarea and manually edit the HTML

+## Visibility in index view

+Like `Textarea` and `Trix` fields this field is hidden from index views.
+You can make the content visible by using a [computed field](https://nova.laravel.com/docs/3.0/resources/fields.html#computed-fields).

 ## Screenshots